Want to be involved at WLT?

 All WLT productions are cast by auditions which are open to all interested parties.
 Auditions are advertised on our website and other audition websites.

-There are many aspects of backstage and behind the scenes work, including:
+There are many aspects of backstage and behind the scenes work to get involved with, with contact emails if you're interested in any particular activities:

-Costuming a show occasionally requires sewing skills, but is mostly a question of outfitting the actors, working within the play’s characters, era and plot line, and sometimes requiring authenticity of uniforms or insignia.
+Costuming a show occasionally requires sewing skills, but is more often a question of outfitting the actors, working within the play’s characters, era and plot line, and sometimes requiring authenticity of uniforms or insignia.
 We provide guidance and mentoring for those who are interested but inexperienced.
-If you are interested in learning and assisting costuming a show, contact Tony Tartaro
+If you are interested in learning and assisting costuming a show, contact Tony Tartaro.

 ‘Props’ are the items actors use onstage, and also are items that add authenticity to a set, such as things that fill shelves, cupboards or fridge, shopping bags, or they can be ornaments in a room.
 Sometimes they have to be made, such as food packets or can labels to reflect an era or nationality.
-If you are interested in learning more, contact Celia Meehan.
+If you are interested in learning more, contact Barb Hughes

 •Wardrobe and props departments

-These areas require regular maintenance so that items are in good order and where they are supposed to be, which facilitates costuming and supplying props for plays.
+The storage areas of both require regular maintenance so that items are in good order and located where they are supposed to be, which facilitates costuming and supplying props for plays.
+Both departments are in the process of creating catalogues, which involves photographing, describing, data entry.

 •Set Design, set building, set decoration/dressing

 WLT is known for the excellence of its sets.
-Saturday afternoons in the weeks before each show is a hive of activity as our team of builders, painters/wallpaperers swings into action, along with a great deal of laughter and satisfaction.
-There are always plenty of jobs for people with all levels of experience.
+Saturday afternoons, and sometimes weekdays, in the weeks before each show is a hive of activity as our team of builders, painters/wallpaperers swings into action, along with a great deal of laughter and satisfaction.
+There are always plenty of jobs for people with all levels of experience in a variety of areas.

-If interested in joining the set building team, contact Brian Christopher for information.
+If interested in joining the set building team, contact Set Construction Manager Alex Begg.

 An important function of Front-of-house is the welcome to patrons.
-Duties include preparation of the auditorium, greeting patrons, selling drinks and confectionery, ushering.
+Duties include preparation of the auditorium and foyer, greeting patrons, selling drinks and confectionery, ushering.

 Joining in a working bee is a great way to meet members, check us out and decide if you want to increase your involvement!